Islamophobia in the United States: Religious retaliation

-Muslim women in the United States
+Muslim women

 The existing discourse that positions Islam and Western values against each other also underpins how the Americans perceive Muslim women in society.
 Scholars assert that media, Islamophobic organizations, and politicians have played a tremendous role in depicting Muslim women as consistently endangered and subjugated by the alleged patriarchal nature of Islam.
 In support of this presumption, many scholars conclude that women's status in Islam has a complex history, one that implies instances of male privilege and the relegation of women to a second class citizenry.

 Although the First Amendment of the United States Constitution guarantees freedom of religion, the modern social and political climate surrounding the use of the hijab has caused "various restrictions on hijab, the headscarf worn by Muslim women" according to a study by Aliah Abdo.
 Instances of restrictions on Muslim women wearing the hijab extends to jobs, schools, social or public places, and at courts.
-Some critical non-Muslims define the hijab as a "political statement".

 One of these issues includes the rising controversy and questioning of the meaning behind veiling.
 First and foremost, those who adhere to a feminist interpretation of the Qu'ran say that the conception of veiling is not monolithic in nature.
 Rather, what constitutes veiling varies across regions.
 Some choose to wear a Niqab which refers to various materials that are used to cover a woman's face.
 Others choose to wear long conservative skirts and dresses that cover most skin.
 The hijab, which is usually worn around a woman's head, is also prevalent among various regions.
 Furthermore, just as the definition of what constitutes veiling varies, so do the attitudes of those who choose to veil.

 A 2020 survey conducted by the Othering & Belonging Institute at UC Berkeley revealed that Muslim women were more likely to encounter Islamophobia, with nearly 77% of Muslim women reporting experiencing Islamophobia.
 The majority of the respondents (almost 75%) also believed that Muslim women were at higher risk of facing Islamophobia.
-As the Pew Research Center reported in 2011, the number of Muslims in America is about 1 million, and "43 percent of them wear headscarves all the time, about 48 percent — or half a million women — don't cover their hair".
+As the Pew Research Center reported in 2011, the number of Muslims in America is about 1 million, and "43% of them wear headscarves all the time, about 48% — or half a million women — don't cover their hair".

 In health

 Muslim women's health

-Although empirical research on Muslim women's health in the United States is limited, sample studies provide insight into the experiences and health behaviors of American Muslim women.
+Although empirical research on Muslim women's health in the United States is limited, sample studies provide insight into the experiences and health behaviours of American Muslim women.
 Recent studies on depression and experiences of stigma measured through heightened vigilance, risk for non-communicable diseases (e.g. cardiovascular disease, diabetes, etc.), and contraception utilization provide a scientific foundation for future research studies with Muslim women.